• Skip to primary navigation

 • 📖 Recipe

-My version of scallion oil noodles (or 'Cōng yóu Bàn Miàn', 葱油拌面) are made of wheat noodles tossed in a green onion infused oil with soy sauce, dark soy sauce, sugar, and chicken bouillon for depth!
+My version of scallion oil noodles (or 'Cōng yóu Bàn Miàn', 葱油拌面) is made with wheat noodles tossed in a green onion-infused oil with soy sauce, dark soy sauce, sugar, and chicken bouillon for depth!

 Traditionally thin white wheat noodles (or 'gua mian') are used, but I love using knife-cut noodles for a chewier texture.
 If you can't find either, I share substitutes below.